Makio64/img2dds/README.md

 - ColorMetric : perceptual(default) / uniform
 - weightColourByAlpha : true / false (default is false)

+## Trouble shooting

+If you have any bugs, press "d" to open the devTool panel to see the error message, if you can't figure out the problem, thanks to open an issue.

 ## Learn more about DDS & DXT Compressed Texture

 Great article on DDS & DXT : http://beyondskyrim.org/2015/05/26/working-with-dds-files/